 You may have heard the term “catastrophic injury” or “catastrophic accident” before, but what is the meaning of this?
 In reality, there is no universally accepted legal definition of what makes an injury or accident catastrophic.

-However, our Los Angeles catastrophic accident attorney from the Compass Law Group, PC says that there is actually one widely-used legal definition of a catastrophic injury that is accepted by most courts in California.
+However, our Los Angeles catastrophic accident attorney from the Compass Law Group, LLP says that there is actually one widely-used legal definition of a catastrophic injury that is accepted by most courts in California.

 The meaning of ‘catastrophic injury’